orggue/adidas-zaragoza/cloud-native-logging-essentials/exercises/exercises.md

 ### Outline

-* In this exercise you will install the Fluentd, Elasticsearch and Kibana
+* In this exercise you will install Fluentd, Elasticsearch and Kibana

 * Then you can experiment with the setup and search logs in Kibana